Thursday, November 27, 2025

 I first want to thank and recognize my most personal supporters and encouragers, my family, for being here this afternoon and caring for me through the years.
 I next want to recognize my therapist brother who started out as a pastoral counselor.
-I am further happy to have here today two groups of our life long friends.
+I am further happy to have here today two groups of our life long friends--the Big Chill group and the A Team group.

 Others who have been great supporters through the years are here as well:

-My psychiatrist friend and colleague who also studied psychoanalysis.
+My psychiatrist friend and colleague who is also a psychoanalytic psychotherapist.

-And my long time friend and colleague who gas traveled a similar path to mine.
-He began in pastoral ministry.
-Moved to pastoral counseling, then psychoanalysis, and finally neuropsychoanalysis.
+And my long time friend and colleague who has traveled a similar path to mine.
+He began in pastoral ministry, moved to pastoral psychotherapy, then to psychoanalysis and finally neuropsychoanalysis.

 I thank you all for being here today to celebrate with me and for our long and continued history together!

 As I thought about what I might say today, two questions came to my mind.
 The first one was, " Why did I come to the Valley Pastoral Counseling Center?"
 That one was pretty easy to answer.
 I needed a job!
-Which was true, but more seriously, I had just graduated from a Pastoral Counseling Institute which including training to become a LPC.
-And, at the age of 40 I was wanting to transition out of the pastorate and into the specialty of pastoral psychotherapy.
+Which was true, but more seriously, I had just graduated from the Virginia Institute of Pastoral Care with my Certification in Pastoral Counseling and additional training to become a LPC.
+And, at the age of 40 I was wanting to transition out of the pastorate and into the pastoral psychoanalytic psychotherapy.
 My long time friend who was then the executive director here at Valley Pastoral, was kind enough to create a position for me as a staff psychotherapist.
 I was very grateful to be here!

-And, through all of these various roles, I was fortunate to help many different people in many different ways.
+And, through all of these various roles, I was able to care for, teach, and lead so many different people-- patients, supervisees, and community members --in all these different ways.
 So I now had to ask," Why would I have NOT stayed here until retirement?"

 But I stayed for another reason as well.
 And that was because of you all here today-- the Valley Pastoral community-- the historical community of the Valley Pastoral Counseling Center.
 You have been my community throughout all these years.
-You as therapists, residents, interns, supervisees, Board Members, office staff, and volunteers.
+You as fellow psychotherapists, residents, interns, Board members, office staff, and volunteers.
 It is our relationships that kept me here.
-Our relationships we forged as we worked side by side fulfilling the mission of the Center.
+Our relationships we forged as we worked side by side fulfilling the Mission of this Center.
 I have valued our relationships, both past and present.
-And it those relationships with you in this room that I will take with me into this next chapter!!
+And believe me, it is my relationships with each of you in this room that I will take with me into this next chapter.

 Post a Comment